Guest Columnist: New Year’s Resolution - Goals for Aging

-This is a great article written by one of our partners.
-Amy Smialowicz Fowler is a care manager, certified and owner of WNC Geriatric Care Management.
-Visit her website at www.wncgcm.com.
+Today we are featuring a guest column, written by one of our partners, Amy Smialowicz Fowler.
+Amy is a care manager and the owner of WNC Geriatric Care Management.
+(Learn more at www.wncgcm.com.)

 It is the time of year to start diets, dust off your sneakers and think about your goals for aging.
 That is a new one, right?
 Why not use this season of new beginnings to be proactive about planning for your future?
 We all age and thankfully we do have the option to make this a smooth process.
 It is only with thoughtfulness, however, that we can achieve our aging goals.